Creating a Roommate Chore Chart in 5 Easy Steps

 When you were a kid, your parents may have set up a chore chart or chore list for you and your siblings.
 Now you have roommates.
 Guess what?
 The same principle will work to make sure your new place (maybe even your first apartment as an adult!) stays clean.

 When your parents first set up a chore chart for you, it may have seemed to be an arbitrary list of things they wanted you to do.
 Now that you’re creating one yourself, you may realize a lot of work goes into a chore list, and it’s not random or arbitrary at all.
 Follow these steps to work with your roommates to create a chore chart you can both live with.

-Create a Chore Chart with Your Roommates in 5 Easy Steps
+Create a Roommate Chore Chart in 5 Easy Steps

 1. Decide what needs to be done.